-This week, we’re inviting you to read this story to your kids about one girl’s daily struggle for water, and how Maranatha helped.
-We hope it inspires them to consider their own water situation and how God’s love for all of us never fails.
+This week, we’re inviting you to read this story (BELOW ⬇️) to your kids about one girl’s daily struggle for water, and how Maranatha helped.
+Then watch the above video of her collecting dirty water from a dry riverbed in Kenya.
+We hope it inspires your children to consider their own water situation and how God’s love for all of us never fails.

 Chuor is an 11-year old girl in Kenya who belongs to the Daasanach (“Dahsanich”) tribe.
 The Daasanach people have lived in much the same way as their ancestors have for generations.
 They usually don’t see many people outside of their tribe.
 They have their own language and songs.
 Their homes are small huts made of wood or metal sheets.
 They take care of animals like goats, sheep, and cows.
 Chuor, as well as the other girls and women, have a similar hairstyle—rows of short braids in the back and even shorter braids in the front that are dyed a reddish color.

 Chuor lives in a village named Watalii.
 It is very hot in Watalii, around 100 degrees Fahrenheit.
 It’s very windy too.
 There are no stores or markets nearby—the Daasanach people have to make the things they need from whatever materials they can find.
 They also have to find their own food.
 Living here can be very challenging, but the hardest part is that Chuor and the rest of her village have no water.

 It rarely rains here, so one of the only places they can find water is by digging down into a dry riverbed of sand to see if water seeps up.
 The water they do find is muddy, but it is the only option they have.
 Sometimes there is no water to be found at all in the riverbed.
 When that happens, the people have to walk for hours to a salty lake.
 They really can’t drink the water because it’s too salty, but they will use it for other things and drink a little bit if they have to.